IeAT-ASPIDE/Event-Detection-Engine/README.md

 * __Export__ - Name of the preictive model  to be exported (serialized)
 * __MethodSettings__ - Setting dependant on machine learning method selected.
 * __Target__ - Denotes the ground truth column name to be used.
 This is mandatory in the case of classification.
 If no `target` is defined the last column is used instead.

+In the case of classification we have several additional options we can select:

+* __Verbose__ - Will save a full classification report, confusion matrix, feature importance (if applicable) for all folds
+* __PrecisionRecallCurve__ - Will plot the Precision Recall curve of the selected model
+* __ROCAUC__ - Will plot the ROCAUC for the selected model
+* __RFE__ - Will execute and plot recursive feature elimination.
+It will save a yaml file containing a list of features to be eliminated, usable by _DList_ from __DColumn__.
+    * _scorer_ - Defines the scorer to be used
+    * _step_ - Defines the step for feature elimination.
+If there are a lot of features in the data this can take a long time to execute.
+In this case a larger step function is advised.
+* __DecisionBoundary__ - Will plot the decision boundary after executing _PCA_ with 2 components.
+For large number of classes the process of dimensionality reduction can result in noisy plots.
+* __LearningCurve__ - Shows the relationship between model preformance and the amount of features/ training samples *_sizes_ - Used to define the training samples for ploting, can be list or use generator function as seen in the example bellow.
+  *_scorer_ - Scorer to be used
+  *_n_jobs_ - Number of jobs to be executed, if Dask backend is used it will handle schedueling of these jobs.
+* __ValidationCurve__ - Used to finetune a specific parameter, checking  out of sample performance
+    * _param_name_ - Name of Hyper-parameter to be optimized
+    * _param_range_ - Range of values to check (list can be generated using generator functions same as for __LearningCurve__).
+    * _scorer_ - Scorer to be used
+    * _n_jobs_ - Number of jobs to be executed, if Dask backend is used it will handle schedueling of these jobs.

+__Note__: When training an unsupervised method, by default it will generate a decision boundary and feature separation plots for the selected Model.

 Example for clustering: